39 Museums in Salvador: Discover the history and culture of Bahia

 Rua Padre Agostinho, 17

-Inaugurated in 1988, the Casa do Benin was born out of the cultural exchange between Bahia and the African country Benin, especially through the city of Cotonou.
-The museum was designed to celebrate and preserve the historical and cultural connections between Brazil and Africa, particularly the Gulf of Benin region, where many of the blacks who formed the Recôncavo Baiano came from.
+Inaugurated in 1988, the Casa do Benin was born out of the cultural exchange between Bahia and the African country of Benin, especially through the city of Cotonou.
+The museum was designed to celebrate and preserve the historical and cultural links between Brazil and Africa, particularly the Gulf of Benin region, where many of the blacks who formed the Recôncavo Baiano came from.

 Museu da Casa do Benin em Salvador BA

-Benin House Museum in Salvador BA
+Casa do Benin Museum, Salvador BA

 • Sculptures;